Adam Shaban

-Adam Shaban (born 28 February 1983) is Kenyan former footballer who played in the Kenyan Premier League, Norwegian First Division, 2. divisjon, Oman Professional League, and the Canadian Soccer League.
+Adam Shaban (born 28 February 1983) is a Kenyan former footballer who played in the Kenyan Premier League, Norwegian First Division, 2. divisjon, Oman Professional League, and the Canadian Soccer League.

 Playing career

 Shaban began his career in 2001 in his native Kenya with Mathare United of the Kenyan Premier League.
 In 2006, he transferred to Tusker F.C. and won a league title in 2007.
 In 2008, he went abroad to Europe to sign with Nybergsund IL-Trysil of the Norwegian First Division.
 He had further stints in Norway with Brumunddal Fotball, and Lillehammer FK.
 In 2012, he signed with Al-Shabab Club of the Oman Professional League.
 On March 13, 2014 Kingston FC of the Canadian Soccer League signed Shaban to a contract.
 On August 29, 2014 he was transferred to Milton SC.

 International career

 Shaban played for the Kenya national football team, and made 34 appearances.
 He was selected for the 2004 African Cup of Nations tournament.